zhixuan-lin/flash-linear-attention/README.md

   title     = {Gated Slot Attention for Efficient Linear-Time Sequence Modeling}, author    = {Zhang, Yu and Yang, Songlin and Zhu, Ruijie and Zhang, Yue and Cui, Leyang and Wang, Yiqiao and Wang, Bolun and Shi, Freda and Wang, Bailin and Bi, Wei and Zhou, Peng and Fu, Guohong}, booktitle = {Proceedings of NeurIPS}, year      = {2024}
 }

+@inproceedings{qin2024hgrn2,
+  title     = {Gated Slot Attention for Efficient Linear-Time Sequence Modeling}, author    = {Qin, Zhen and Yang, Songlin and Sun, Weixuan and Shen, Xuyang and Li, Dong and Sun, Weigao and Zhong, Yiran}, booktitle = {Proceedings of COLM}, year      = {2024}
+}